The Corbels at DIG

-The church of St. Saviour has stood on this site of St Saviourgate, York since the 11th century.
+The church of St Saviour has stood on this site at St Saviourgate, York since the 11th century.
 The present building dates from the 15th century, although some earlier stonework survives.
-During the Georgian and Victorian periods, St. Saviourgate was one of the most fashionable streets in York and St Saviour’s was a very popular place to worship.
+During the Georgian and Victorian periods, St Saviourgate was one of the most fashionable streets in York and St Saviour’s was a very popular place to worship.
 In 1845, the church was extended to accommodate its growing congregation.

 By 1901, the parish was in decline and the church bordered on one of the main slum districts of the city.
 St Saviour’s was eventually declared redundant in 1954, and the medieval glass and church fittings were dispersed.

-This project is aiming to record in detail and contextualise the ten medieval corbels currently positioned inside the tower at DIG (now housed in St Saviour’s church), to make them more accessible to DIG visitors.
+This project aims to record in detail and contextualise the ten medieval corbels currently positioned inside the tower at DIG (now housed in St Saviour’s church), to make them more accessible to DIG visitors.

 Archival research is being used to elucidate the history of the corbels within the context of their architectural setting(s) and to situate them within their art historical context.
 Digital photogrammetry is being used to capture high-resolution images and produce 3-D image files of each corbel.
 Specialist analysis is examining the traces of paintwork still adhering to some of the corbels to a) establish what materials were used to colour the stones; b) suggest a date for when the colours were applied; c) provide evidence for the historical appearance of the stones.